henryohanga/react-task-tracker/README.md

 ### `yarn start`

-Runs the app in the development mode.\
+Runs the app in the development mode and also starts the backend mock json-server in watch mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) to view the task tracker in the browser.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+Open [http://localhost:8080/tasks](http://localhost:8080/tasks) to view tasks on the server.

 ### `yarn test`